Innovation Pathway Advancement (Walk to Run) Self-Checklist

 </aside>

-Storytelling is a critical part of communicating your business effectively.
+The Investment Panelists will be hearing about your venture for the first time, so storytelling is a critical part of communicating your business effectively.
 A storytelling technique that can make your pitch for the Innovation Pathway more effective is to do the following: